Taoufikerr/Taoufikerr/README.md

 ## 👋 Hi, I'm Taoufik

 AI student and data analyst with a strong focus on data analysis, visualization, and insight generation.
-I work with different types of data and enjoy turning raw information into clear, meaningful visuals that support decision-making.
+I work with datasets from various domains and enjoy turning raw data into clear, meaningful visuals that support decision-making.

 ---

 ## 📊 What I Do
-- Analyze and explore datasets from various domains
+- Analyze and explore datasets across different domains
 - Build interactive and insightful dashboards using Power BI
 - Create clear data stories through visuals and reports
-- Prepare, clean, and transform data for analysis
+- Clean, transform, and prepare data for analysis

 ---

 ## 🧰 Tech Stack

-### Data Analysis & Visualization
+### 📊 Data Analysis & Visualization
 - Power BI (DAX, data modeling, Power Query)
 - Data visualization & storytelling

-### Data & Programming
+### 🐍 Data & Programming
 - Python (data analysis & machine learning)

 ---

 ## 🤖 Automation
-- Workflow automation for data-related tasks (n8n, APIs)
+- Workflow automation for data-related tasks using n8n and APIs

 ---